-The goal is to create an efficient and effective organisation based on motivated and productive individuals.
+The goal is to create an efficient, effective organisation based on motivated, productive individuals.
 The main difference being the shift from attendance, to results and performance.

-Flexible working can also lead to cost efficiencies and in these challenging economic times, that must be a good thing.
+Offering employees flexibility can also lead to cost efficiencies, in these challenging economic times, that must be a good thing.

-Flexible working certainly requires a shift in corporate culture and this approach will not be suited to every company and employer.
-There is no one size fits all, therefore organizations that have embraced this have devised a system that suits them and many have found the leap of faith both productive and rewarding!
+However, as with the introduction of anything new it requires a shift in corporate culture.
+Also, this approach will not be suited to every company and employer.
+There is no one size fits all, therefore organizations that have embraced this have devised a system that suits them.